railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    Partner Locations > Customers > European Customers +2 bicycles
    ================================================== =============

-So you can see that the sum of the stocks of a product in all the locations in Open ERP is always zero.
+So you can see that the sum of the stocks of a product in all the locations in OpenERP is always zero.
 In accounting you would say that the sum of the debits is equal to the sum of the credits.

 Partner locations (customers and suppliers) are not located under your company in the hierarchical structure, so their contents are not considered as part of your own stock.
-So if you look just at the physical locations inside your own company those two bicycles are no longer in your company.
+So if you just look at the physical locations inside your own company those two bicycles are no longer in your company.
-They are not in your own physical stock but it is still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.
+They are no longer in your own physical stock, but it is still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.

+.. tip:: For Consignment Stock, you need to define the location for the consignment customer or supplier concerned as part of your own stock.

 .. note:: Accounts